-Widower Sheriff Andy and his son Opie live with Andy's Aunt Bee in Mayberry NC.
-With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney.
+Widower Sheriff Andy Taylor, and his son Opie, live with Andy's Aunt Bee in Mayberry, North Carolina.
+With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney Fife.

 During the first season's opening credits, for some reason neither The Professor, Russell Johnson nor Mary Ann Dawn Wells received an on screen billing, nor were they referred to in the theme song.
 They were just referred to as "... and the rest."
 For seasons two and three they were added at the request of Bob Denver, who played "Gilligan" and thought it was stupid to leave out the two actors just to shorten the introductory song by a few notes.
 See more »

 32 of 47 people found this review helpful.